magento/devdocs/src/upgrade-compatibility-tool/developer.md

 *  Number of issues identified
 *  Severity of issues identified

-The Upgrade Compatibility Tool calculates this score according to the following formula:
+The Upgrade Compatibility Tool calculates this score according to the complexity score formula below.

 ### Complexity score formula